salboaie/SwarmESB/README.md

 ## SwarmESB  (beta version)

-Warning: SwarmESB is a new aproach for creating scalable, complex, distributed and highly parallel systems.
+Warning: SwarmESB is a new approach for creating scalable, complex, distributed and highly parallel systems.
 In a few hours you can have your maintainable system working!
 All the communication and how services get composed is described in the simplest way!
 The essence of swarming idea is that offer a practical way to describe communication and to structure your code for